- Health Fees and Insurance

 All incoming students must complete the Health History and Immunization Form before the start of classes.
 This form documents their immunization history.
 Documentation of mumps, measles and rubella immunization is required by New York State law.
 Students not in compliance will be withdrawn from school and required to leave the residence halls.
 For information about the immunization requirement, check Health Requirements for Entering Students on the UHS website.

 The University Health Service (UHS) provides a full range of confidential, high-quality health care services for full-time University of Rochester students.
 Visits to UHS physicians, nurse practitioners, and nurses are covered by the mandatory health fee.
 UHS provides treatment for illnesses and injuries, management of ongoing medical problems, allergy injections, preventive care, and advice for health concerns.
-All visits are confidential.
+All visits to UHS are confidential.

 UHS has offices at the Eastman School of Music, on the River Campus, and in the UR Medical Center.
 Students can be seen at any one of three locations.
 Eastman students are most likely to be seen at the UHS Eastman Office or the UHS River Campus Office.
 The UHS Eastman Office, located in Room 106 in the ESM Student Living Center, is open weekdays from 9:30 am until 4:30 pm during the academic year while classes are in session.
 The office is staffed by a registered nurse.
 A UHS physician and nurse practitioner see students on specific days and times during the academic year.
 Appointments with the physician, nurse practitioner, and registered nurse are made by calling 585-275-2662.